otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

 To launcch this Jenkins pipeline, you need the following prerequisites:

-- Linux workstation with Node.js, Git and Docker installed (Ubuntu 22.04)
+- Linux workstation with Node.js, Git and Docker installed (I'm using Ubuntu 22.04)
 - Valid GitHub account
 - Valid DockerHub account (create a repository called "jenkins_nodejs_app_demo")
 - Jenkins server with a public IP